WhiskeySockets/Baileys/README.md

     console.log("joined to: " + response)
     ```
     Of course, replace ``` xxx ``` with invitation code.
-- To get info group by invite code
+- To get group info by invite code
     ```ts
     const response = await sock.groupGetInviteInfo("xxx")
     console.log("group information: " + response)
     ```
 - To join the group using groupInviteMessage
     ``` ts
     const response = await sock.groupAcceptInviteV4("abcd@s.whatsapp.net", groupInviteMessage)
     console.log("joined to: " + response)
     ```
   Of course, replace ``` xxx ``` with invitation code.

 ## Broadcast Lists & Stories

-**Note:** messages cannot be sent to broadcast lists from the MD version right now
+**Note:** messages currently cannot be sent to broadcast lists from the MD version.

 - You can send messages to broadcast lists the same way you send messages to groups & individual chats.
-- Unfortunately, WA Web does not support creating broadcast lists right now but you can still delete them.
+- Right now, WA Web does not support creating broadcast lists, but you can still delete them.
 - Broadcast IDs are in the format `12345678@broadcast`
 - To query a broadcast list's recipients & name:
     ``` ts